Columbia University Archives: Master's Essays & Dissertations

 • To request a copy of a School of the Arts Writing Division MFA Thesis, written permission of the author (or the deceased author's estate) is required.
 Researchers should request permission via SOA Writing Division Office (212-854-4391; writing@columbia.edu).
 Once permission is received, the reproduction order can be processed.

-• There is no charge for a PDF copy of a MFA thesis serviced by the University Archives up to 650 pages in length.
+• There is no fee for a PDF copy of a MFA thesis serviced by the University Archives up to 650 pages in length.
 We reserve the right to charge a fee of $30.00 for each additional title requested.
-To place an order, please complete, sign and return the Photocopy or PDF Form.
-If payment is required, it can be made by MasterCard or Visa credit card at a secure online link provided by the Libraries' Financial Office.
+To place an order, please complete, sign and return the Photocopy or PDF Form

 To find Master's Essay and Doctoral Dissertation titles and authors, please consult the set of publications linked to below.
 Printed by the Libraries, these volumes list authors alphabetically and arrange essays by department for a particular year.
 Please note that some volumes list only Masters' Essays, some only Dissertations and only a few print both.